HeDeAnTheonlyone/Taglib/README.md

 # Taglib
-A tags library for minecraft data packs
+A tags library for Minecraft data packs

+You can use this library in every version but some tags might be incomplete.
+Tags are complete till version: `1.19.4`

 https://www.planetminecraft.com/data-pack/taglib/<br>
 https://modrinth.com/datapack/taglib